peepshow/Pixel-Pop/README.md

 - **Export Options**: SVG, PNG, and JPG with customizable settings
 - **Multiple Renderers**: Canvas and SVG rendering engines
 - **Touch Support**: Full support for touch devices with pinch-to-zoom and touch drawing
+- **Figma Plugin**: Import your pixel art directly into Figma as vector objects

+## Figma Plugin

+PixelPop includes a Figma plugin that allows you to export your pixel art directly to Figma:

+1. Create your pixel art in PixelPop
+2. Click the "Copy to Clipboard" button
+3. Open Figma and run the PixelPop plugin
+4. Paste your pixel data and click "Process"
+5. Your pixel art appears as vector objects in Figma!

+See the [figma-plugin](./figma-plugin) directory for more details.

 ## Getting Started